Randomized Evaluation of the Nurse Family Partnership in South Carolina

 Lessons and conclusions

-In this South Carolina-based trial of Medicaid-eligible pregnant individuals, assignment to participate in intensive nurse home visiting did not significantly reduce the incidence of a composite of adverse birth outcomes.
+In this South Carolina-based evaluation of Medicaid-eligible pregnant individuals, assignment to participate in intensive nurse home visiting did not significantly reduce the incidence of a composite of adverse birth outcomes or impact the potential drivers of birth outcomes studied, such as prenatal care utilization and quality.
 Intensive nurse home visiting programs are driven by patients’ needs, interests, and concerns and aim to change patients’ knowledge, behaviors, and access to other health resources via referral.
 Interventions aimed at affecting these elements during and soon after pregnancy may not be enough to address the complex factors that influence adverse birth events, including pre-pregnancy health and interrelated structural and environmental factors.
 Furthermore, interventions staffed by clinicians that require intensive visits to participants’ homes may struggle to engage those who are not already engaged with these services.
-More evidence is needed to understand which interventions are effective at reducing adverse birth outcomes and addressing racial inequities in these outcomes.
+More evidence is needed to understand which interventions are effective at reducing adverse birth outcomes, addressing racial inequities in these outcomes, and reaching those who are less engaged with health and social services.

 Evaluation of the overall impact of this intervention is ongoing.
-Future analyses will consider the effect of the program on birth spacing, early childhood health and development outcomes, and long-term impacts on a range of outcomes including maternal and child health, child school-readiness and performance, maternal educational attainment, and criminal justice involvement.
+Future analyses will consider the effect of the program on birth spacing and child injuries, as well as early childhood health and development outcomes, use of social services, and long-term impacts on a range of outcomes including maternal and child health, child school-readiness and performance, maternal educational attainment, and criminal justice involvement.